Important Notice

 State Hazard Mitigation Planning

-Hazard mitigation planning begins with state, tribal and local governments identifying natural disaster risks and vulnerabilities that are common in their area.
-After identifying these risks, they develop long-term strategies for protecting people and property from similar events.
-Hazard Mitigation plans are key to breaking the cycle of disaster damage and reconstruction.
+Hazard mitigation planning begins with state, tribal and local governments identifying natural disaster risks and vulnerabilities that are common in their area, and understanding the built, natural, and social environments that must be protected.
+From there, capabilities are assessed and strategies developed to reduce this risk long-term, and protect people and property for damaging weather events and disasters.
+Hazard Mitigation Plans are key to breaking the cycle of disaster damage and reconstruction.

 In order for a State to be eligible to receive certain non-emergency disaster assistance, including FEMA’s Hazard Mitigation Assistance (HMA) programs, Public Assistance funds (non-emergency permanent work), Fire Management Assistance Grants, and Rehabilitation of High-Hazard Potential Dam grants, a current FEMA approved SHMP is required.
 FEMA requires SHMPs to be updated every five (5) years.
-The NYS Hazard Mitigation Plan was last updated and approved by FEMA on December 17, 2018.
-This was the first SHMP in the nation to use a web-based platform.
-We are pleased to provide the link to our State Plan.
+The NYS Hazard Mitigation Plan was last updated and approved by FEMA on December 14, 2023.
+In 2018, New York State was the first in the nation to develop a web-based State Hazard Mitigation Plan, called MitigateNY.

 Local Hazard Mitigation Planning